Connexxion

-Connexxion is a large public transport company in the Netherlands, operating in the west, middle, east and southwest parts of the country.
+Connexxion formerly Transdev Netherlands, Veolia Transport Nederlands and Connex Netherlands is a large public transport company in the Netherlands, operating in the west, middle, east, and southwest parts of the country.
 It is owned by Transdev and Bank Nederlandse Gemeenten.
 It is a subsidiary of Transdev Netherlands.

 History

 Connexxion was formed on 10 May 1999 from a merger between transport companies NZH, ZWN, Midnet and Oostnet.
 Its name is a mutation of the French word connexion meaning connection.
 In January 2007, Connexxion took over Utrecht public transport operator GVU and Nijmegen operator Novio.
-In 2007 Connexxion's 33% shareholding in Syntus was sold.
+In 2007, Connexxion's 33% shareholding in Syntus was sold.

 On 12 October 2007, Connexxion was privatised with a 67% stake purchased by Transdev-BNG-Connexxion Holding BV (TBCH), a consortium consisting of Transdev (75%) and Bank Nederlandse Gemeenten (BNG) (25%), beating a Deutsche Bahn / Rabobank consortium and FirstGroup.
-This gives Transdev 50%, BNG 17%, and the government 33% stake in Connexxion.
-In February 2013 the government's 33% shareholding was purchased by Transdev, increasing its shareholding to 86%.
+This gives Transdev 50%, BNG 17%, and the government a 33% stake in Connexxion.
+In February 2013, the government's 33% shareholding was purchased by Transdev, increasing its shareholding to 86%.

 Connexxion's parent company, Transdev Netherlands, also had another operation called Veolia Transport Nederland.
 The branding was replaced with the Connexxion in December 2016.
-As a result, Veolia Transport Nederland's Haaglanden operations were rebranded Connexxion.
+As a result, Veolia Transport Nederland's Haaglanden operations were rebranded to Connexxion.